Results, Tests and X Ray

 Test Results

 When you take your test you will be told how long it will be before the results are returned to the practice.
 It is normally at least one week from the day of the test.
-If after this time you have not yet heard from the practice, but still have the same problem, please call the surgery after 11am.
+If after this time you have not yet heard from the practice, but still have the same problem, please call the surgery after 11am.line access to your medical records, you can do this via the NHS app.

 Our reception staff are not qualified to comment on results.
 However they are able to tell you the comments made by your doctor about the results, and any instructions you need to follow.
 If you need any further clarification please request a telephone appointment with the requesting GP.